dhowai/portfolio-5-electric-axles/README.md

     -   Create own unique 404 and 500 error pages to redirect user to.
     -   Use a modal as a confirmation before delelting a product from the site.
     -   Have a custom page/message informing guest users to create an account to use wishlist feature.
+    -   Implement Django package called MPTT which creates dynamic groups, to creates better grouping of products.
     - (Add more)

 [Back to Top](#table-of-contents)